jorgecarpioherrero-rgb/MA-Thesis-Code-----Possession-Protection-Protest/README.md

 The analysis combines individual-level data from the World Values Survey (WVS) with country-year measures of gendered state violence derived from ACLED and political/economic indicators from V-Dem and the World Bank/IMF.

-Two identification strategies are used: a midpoint-fieldwork-anchored strategy (primary) and an interview-date-anchored strategy (robustness).

 ## What's in this repository

 This repository contains **only the analysis code**, provided as a single Quarto document (`clean_tfm.qmd`):